Magic-Framework/ReplicationPackage/README.md

 To generate the metrics (unresolved issues, errors, etc.) reported in the paper:

 - Run the evaluation class: `magic/experiment/Evaluation.java`.
-- This script outputs the results of Magic and stored them in `data/`.
+- This script outputs the results of Magic and stores them in `data/`.